bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

     migrated its data to the :ref:`app-yaml`.
 We recommend that you :ref:`migrate your projects <migration-project>` and redeploy them to your engine.

+    All APIs to load databases configuration from :code:`IApplication` and :code:`IEnvironment` has been removed.
+They were introduced to show the configuration in the legacy AdminUI.
+    They were never intended to use it in your Axon Ivy Projects.